jchavarri/astexplorer-refmt/README.md

 JavaScript wrapper for [refmt](https://github.com/facebook/reason/tree/master/src/refmt) parser to be used to analyze and show Reason and OCaml AST in [astexplorer.net](http://astexplorer.net/).

-Not intended to be used as a library
+Not intended to be used as a library.

+## Conversion from OCaml to JavaScript for astexplorer

+- Record -> Object
+- Tuple -> Array
+- Variant -> Object with property `type` the name of the constructor, and then other properties with names that help understand the function of each variant argument

 ## Development

-You need Esy, you can install it using [npm](https://nodejs.org/en/download/):
+The project requires esy to be built, you can install it using [npm](https://nodejs.org/en/download/):

     % npm install -g esy

-Then you can install the project dependencies using:
+Install the project dependencies using:

     % esy install

-Then build the project dependencies along with the project itself:
+Build the project dependencies along with the project itself:

     % esy build